MikeKovarik/exifr/README.md

 ### Remarks

-As you've already read, this lib was built to be fast.
-Fast enough to handle whole galleries.

-We're able to parse image within a couple of milliseconds (tens of millis on phones) thanks to selective disk reads (Node.js) and Blob / ArrayBuffer (Browser) manipulations.
-Because you don't need to read the whole file and parse through a MBs of data if we an educated guess can be made to only read a couple of small chunks where EXIF usually is.
-Plus each supported data type is approached differently to ensure the best performance.
+**File reading:** You don't need to read the whole file and parse through a MBs of data.
+Exifr takes an educated guess to only read a small chunk of the file where metadata is usually located.
+Each platform, file format and data type is approached differently to ensure the best performance.

+**Finding metadata:** Other libraries use brute force to read through all bytes until `'Exif'` string is found.
+Whereas exifr recognizes the file structure, consisting segments (JPEG) or nested boxes (HEIC).
+This allows exifr to read just a few bytes here and there, to get the offset and size of the segment/box and pointers to jump to the next.

+**HEIC:** Simply finding the exif offset takes 0.2-0.3ms with exifr.
+Compare that to [https://github.com/exif-heic-js/exif-heic-js](https://github.com/exif-heic-js/exif-heic-js) which takes about 5-10ms on average.
+Exifr is up to 30x faster.

-#### Benchmarks
+### Benchmarks

 Try the benchmark yourself at [benchmark/chunked-vs-whole.js](https://github.com/MikeKovarik/exifr/blob/master/benchmark/chunked-vs-whole.js)